Galveston Texas : Seafood Industry, Railroad Museum and More!

 I wrote an article in 2012 telling about the Port Isabel Lighthouse with Vintage South Padre Island Pictures From the 1960s if you are interested.
 The lighthouse is the only one along the Texas coast that is open to the public.
 The photos are somewhat degraded but do show what it was like at that time on the island before the onslaught of real estate development.

 All of these barrier islands and the mixing of fresh water with salt water in adjacent land areas is vitally important to the survival of different species of particular sea creatures as well as birds.
-If you are unfamiliar with the importance of salt marshes and estuaries, I encourage you to click on that link furnished above.

 Museum in Galveston